Gurseeratkaur02/techz/README.md

 # techz

 Hey guys!
-I'ma really enthusiastic learner.
+I'm a really enthusiastic learner.
 Love programming and just have started it.